-A toolkit to guide users through Practical Law's UK, EU and multi-jurisdictional insurance materials.
+A toolkit to guide users through Practical Law's UK, EU and Global insurance materials.
 Practical Law's UK web services provide some general insurance materials, together with materials on the regulation of the insurance sector in the UK and the EU.
 In addition, some of our UK web services offer sector-specific insurance materials and current awareness updates on insurance-related developments that fall within their scope.
-Practical Law Global provides a multi-jurisdictional guide to insurance and reinsurance law in 21 countries.
+Practical Law Global provides a Global guide to insurance and reinsurance law in 21 countries.

 Insurance premium tax (IPT) is a tax (authorised under European Community law) on the premium paid under taxable insurance contracts.
 It was introduced by the Finance Act 1994.
 This note gives a general overview of IPT as it applies to practical issues commonly encountered by the practitioner.